michael2012z/BitBible/markdown/KJV/files/Ps.md

 39. Again, they are minished and brought low through oppression, affliction, and sorrow.

-40. He poureth contempt upon princes, and causeth them to wander in the wilderness, where there is no way.wilderness: or, void place
+40. He poureth contempt upon princes, and causeth them to wander in the wilderness, where there is no way.

-41. Yet setteth he the poor on high from affliction, and maketh him families like a flock.from: or, after
+41. Yet setteth he the poor on high from affliction, and maketh him families like a flock.

 42. The righteous shall see it, and rejoice: and all iniquity shall stop her mouth.